DTStack/dt-sql-parser/README.md

 ### Split SQL

-When the SQL text is very big, you can think about to split it by `;` , and handle each line.
+When the SQL text is very big, you can think about to split it by `;` , and handle it by each line.

 ```javascript
 import { splitSql } from 'dt-sql-parser';